 A stunning beauty nestled inside the San Isabel National Forest, Mt Antero is primarily known to have the highest gem field and high concentrations of aquamarine within the conterminous United States.
-Named after Chief Antero of the Uintah band of the Ute tribe, this 14,269 ft 14er is near Nathrop and Buena Vista and has one of the highest roads within the United States.
+Named after Chief Antero of the Uintah band of the Ute tribe, this 14,269 ft peak is near Nathrop and Buena Vista.
+It hosts one of the highest roads within the United States.

 Plenty of parking spots are available in this area and those with 2WD vehicles are urged to park here and hike the rest of the way up.
 If in a high-clearance 4WD, continue up 277 Road and above the river crossing to find parking, dispersed camping, and the trailhead.

 Browns Creek is roughly 14 miles roundtrip and has wheelchair-accessible bathrooms at the trailhead.
 From Highway 285 go west on County Road 270 which eventually turns into Forest Road 272.
 Keep an eye open for a cattle guard and sign that shows entry onto Nation Forest lands.
 After about 2 miles, turn left at the intersection and continue straight until reaching the trailhead.

 Cascade Campground trailhead begins going south of Buena Vista on Highway 285 until reaching County Road 162 and turning right.
 Continue on for roughly 9 miles until reaching Chalk Creek Road (County Road 162) where an old grade on the south side of the road can be found – this is the trailhead.